ojnim/cs506-final-project/README.md

 ## Steps
-1. Data Inspection & Understanding
+1. Data Inspection & Understanding <br>
-Since I do not have a background on neuroscience, I would spend most of my time learning how to process fMRI data and use for analysis.
+Since I do not have a background on neuroscience, I expect to spend about 2~3 weeks learning how to process fMRI data and use for analysis.

-**Reference**
+**Reference** <br>
 fMRI short course with fsl https://andysbrainbook.readthedocs.io/en/latest/fMRI_Short_Course/fMRI_Intro.html

 Machine learning in fMRI https://www.ehu.eus/ccwintco/uploads/f/f5/Feature_extraction_uji_2010.pdf

-2. Data Cleaning
+2. Data Cleaning <br>
 * Handle missing data

-3. Feature Extraction
 * Normalization of fMRI data

+3. Feature Extraction<br>
+* Extract relevant features from structural and task-related functional imaging data
+* Process behavioral data (e.g. reaction times, error rate, task_order, task_rule )

-4. Model Training
+4. Model Training<br>
-* Linear regression with language proficiency score and features from normalized fMRI data
+* Apply linear regression using language proficiency scores, Age of English Acquisition, and extracted fMRI features
+* Optimize the model with evaluation

-5. Result Interpretation
+5. Result Interpretation<br>
+* Visualiza key findings using statistical plots and brain activation maps

 ## Back Up Plan (Dataset)
 Just in case the project contains a problem which prevents the completion, I would use the data below and plan new project.